SpazzTL/SpazzTL.github.io/docs/korean.md

 * [Korean Grammar Sentences by Evita](https://ankiweb.net/shared/info/3614346923){target="_blank" rel="noopener"}
 * [Korean Vocabulary by Evita](https://ankiweb.net/shared/info/4066961604){target="_blank" rel="noopener"}
 * [TTMIK's First 500 Korean Words](https://ankiweb.net/shared/info/1551455917){target="_blank" rel="noopener"}
-* [Korean Vocabulary Core 2k/5k/10k](https://ankiweb.net/shared/info/994297597){target="_blank" rel="noopener"} (Features multilingual support)
+* [Korean Vocabulary Core 2k/5k/10k](https://ankiweb.net/shared/info/994297597){target="_blank" rel="noopener"}
+* Make your own with an epub with Novel to Anki (Very scrappy, results will not be perfect) [Here](koreanresources.md) (Features multilingual support)

-Start with just one or two decks and aim to learn approximately 20 new words daily and diligently complete reviews.
+Start with just one or two decks and aim to learn approximately 20 (or 40 if you have a lot of time) new words daily and diligently complete reviews.
 Consistency is paramount for making significant progress.
 As new words are learned, ensure engagement with Korean content through various resources such as textbooks, grammar guides, graded readers, and pronunciation guides.
 Content choices should align with specific learning goals (e.g., reading, conversation, or speech).

+Some tips if you struggle with remembering new words:
+* Write down the new words, sound them out as you do so, and think of the actual meaning/action/object, not the english meaning.
+* Practice making sentences with the new words!
+* Watch/Read/Engage with media where the word appears frequently.

 ---